 The Alexandria-Grahamstown area produces pineapples, chicory and dairy products, while coffee and tea are cultivated at Magwa.
-People in the former Transkei region are dependent on cattle, maize and sorghum-farming.
+People in the former Transkei region are dependent on the farming of cattle, maize and sorghum.

 An olive nursery has been developed in collaboration with the University of Fort Hare to form a nucleus of olive production in the Eastern Cape.